 Call The Police

-One of the most important things you can do is ask for a police report documenting the accident.
+One of the most important things you can do if you are in a car accident in Maryland is ask for a police report documenting the accident.
 Some drivers may offer to settle without talking to the police or contacting your insurance company.
 Do not do that.
 The police can provide an accident report that corroborates your version of events.
 It is important to protect yourself from the very beginning.

 While you are waiting for the police to arrive, gather your driver’s license, registration, and proof of insurance to expedite the process.
 The police will ask you for all of this information when they arrive.
 You should also take pictures of both vehicles, the accident scene, and the other driver’s license plate.